Forest Lakes Guide

 DRIVEWAYS AND CULVERTS

+“All of the required FLMD Permits and Specifications are contained in the FLMD Permit Application Handbook“.
 It is the property owner’s responsibility to ensure that any driveway or culvert is installed in accordance with the FLMD specifications.
-In addition, driveways and culverts must also comply with La Plata County Drive Way STANDARDS and a copy of County final approval permit is required before FLMD will approve and sign off on FLMD Excavation permit final.
+In addition, driveways and culverts must also comply with La Plata County Drive Way standards and a copy of County final approval permit is required before FLMD will approve and sign off on FLMD Excavation permit final.

 A driveway interchange is defined as that portion of driveway located in the District right-of-way between the roadway edge and the property line, which is designed and used for the interchange of traffic between the roadway and the abutting property.